Wisconsin vs. Iowa NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Wisconsin and its opponents have gone over the current 36.5-point total in four of seven games this season.
+- Wisconsin and its opponents have gone over the current 36-point total in four of seven games this season.

-- Iowa and its opponents have combined to score more than 36.5 points in six of seven games this season.
+- Iowa's games have gone over 36 points in six of seven chances this season.

-- The two teams combine to score 49.1 points per game, 12.6 more than the over/under in this contest.
+- Saturday's over/under is 13.1 points lower than the two team's combined 49.1 points per game average.

-- This contest's over/under is 3.5 points above the 33 these two squads combine to allow per game this season.
+- This contest's over/under is three points greater than the 33 these two squads combine to surrender per game this season.

-- The Badgers and their opponents have scored an average of 44.4 points per game in 2021, 7.9 more than Saturday's total.
+- Badgers games this season feature an average total of 44.4 points, a number 8.4 points higher than Saturday's over/under.

-- The 36.5-point total for this game is 9.4 points below the 45.9 points per game average total in Hawkeyes games this season.
+- The 45.9 PPG average total in Hawkeyes games this season is 9.9 points more than this game's over/under.

 Wisconsin Stats and Trends